A little bit about me

 I live on the outskirts of Canterbury with my husband, dogs and horses.
 I am also a keen gardener and enthusiastic runner.

-I completed my clinical hypnotherapy training at the London College of Clinical Hypnosis and I am governed by the code, practice and ethics of the British Society of Clinical Hypnosis.
+Training with the the London College of Clinical Hypnosis ensures that I am governed by the code, practice and ethics of the British Society of Clinical Hypnosis.

 The London College of Clinical Hypnosis (LCCH) was founded in 1984 in order to further the clinical value of hypnotherapy for a variety of medical, psychological and somatic problems.
 The purpose of the LCCH is to provide comprehensive training facilities for future generations of students and to involve the LCCH in on-going research projects.
 The LCCH is the recognised training faculty of the British Society of Clinical Hypnosis.